-The Board is aware that gearing has remained historically high in comparison with our peers, currently Q3 benchmark but increasing to Q4 next year.
+The Board is aware that gearing has remained historically high in comparison with our peers, currently borderline Q3-Q4 benchmark.
 This does not expose the business to undue risk as borrowing levels are maintained well within planned levels and interest cover capacity to our loan covenants remains strong demonstrating our ability to repay loans.

-The graph below shows the whilst Curo's interest cover has consistently remained well above the sector median, the declining trajectory mirrors the reductions being experienced elsewhere.
+The graph below shows whilst Curo's interest cover has consistently remained well above the sector median, the declining trajectory mirrors the reductions being experienced elsewhere in the sector.

-c) Reinvestment + new social homes % - targets set at Q1 performance
+d) Reinvestment + new social homes % - targets set at Q1 performance

-Two integral parts of our strategic priorities include:
+Two integral parts of our strategy include:

-- Building high quality new homes; and - Providing Great Properties and Places through investing in existing homes
+- Building high quality new homes; and - Providing Quality Homes through investing in our existing properties

-2023/24 targets for both reinvestment and new social homes are set at quartile one levels when compared to our peers, demonstrating our ambition to progress with these priorities.
+2024/25 targets for both new social homes and reinvestment are set at quartile one and two levels respectively, demonstrating our ambition to progress with these priorities.

-Total investment planned next year totals £73m enabling us to acquire 289 new social homes and continue to invest in capitalised improvements to improve existing homes.
-Investment in our existing homes includes nearly 2,000 component replacements, the continuation of our robust fire safety investment programme as well as piloting a whole-house approach to tackle energy efficiency, damp and mould issues in our homes.
+Total investment planned next year totals £57m enabling us to acquire 172 new social homes and continue to invest in capitalised improvements to improve existing homes.
+Investment in our existing homes includes approximately 2,000 component replacements, the continuation of our robust fire safety investment programme as well as continuing to pilot whole-house approach to tackle energy efficiency, damp and mould issues in our homes.